 There are little fish swimming around though.
 So you might feel some nibbling your feet.
-Don’t worry, they don’t bite and it doesn’t hurt.
-It does tickle, so make sure not to overreact while you are on top of the falls.
+Don’t worry, they don’t bite hard and it doesn’t hurt.
+It does tickle, so make sure not to overreact while you are on top of the falls

 Will I be swimming a lot?

-You are required to do a bit of swimming to the Devil’s Pool.
+You are required to do a bit of swimming in the Devil’s Pool.
 It’s not that far.
 Only 20-30meters.

 Should I be a fit swimmer?

 No, there are ropes to help you out.
 But even then, the current isn’t that strong in the part you will be swimming.

 Possibly.
 There are rocks where you have to walk over in the water.
 So it might hurt a little bit.

 No, no-one has ever fallen over the falls.
 Don’t be the first one!